Tinvesta/tinvesta-app/README.md

   <h3 align="center">Tinvesta</h3>

   <p align="center">
-    Matchmaking app for start-ups and investors all over the world
+    Matchmaking platform for start-ups and investors all over the world
     <br />
     <a href="https://www.tinvesta.io">View Production</a>
     ·